Dallas Motorcycle Accident Lawyer

 - Distracted driver, especially texting driver, who claims they “didn’t see” the motorcycle

-- Reckless drivers who change lanes without looking, causing a motorcycle crash
+- Reckless drivers who change lanes without looking

 - Aggressive drivers who don’t share the road with motorcyclists

-- Tired drivers who fall asleep and crash into motorcycles
+- Tired drivers who fall asleep at the wheel

 Types of motorcycle accidents

-Motorcycle crashes caused by other drivers cover a wide range.
-Some of the most common – and most serious – motorcycle accidents include:
+Motorcycle crashes caused by other drivers cover a wide range, including:

 - Rear-end – Aggressive drivers who follow riders too closely often cause rear-end motorcycle accidents.
 Such crashes might seem minor.
-But motorcyclists can easily sustain serious injuries due to reckless drivers who crash into the back of their motorcycles.
+But motorcyclists can easily sustain serious injuries when hit from behind by a larger vehicle.

 - Speeding – Drivers need to obey the posted speed limit.
-Otherwise, speeding drivers don’t have enough time or space to avoid crashing into a motorcycle.
+Often, speeding drivers don’t have enough time or space to avoid crashing into a biker.
 Speeding accidents often result in severe injuries, especially on highways like I-20, I-35, and I-45 in Dallas.

-- Lane switching – Many times, drivers cause motorcycle crashes while switching lanes.
+- Lane switching – Many times, drivers cause crashes while switching lanes.
 Other times, motorcyclists attempting to change lanes are struck by another driver.
-Either way, lane switching accidents often result in serious injuries to motorcyclists.
+Either way, lane switching accidents often result in serious injuries.

 Whatever type of motorcycle accident you’re dealing with in Dallas, make sure you fully understand your rights.
 Make sure you talk to an attorney at The Marye Law Firm right away.